Making Pain Worse with Catastrophizing?

 Cognitive distortions are the bailiwick of cognitive behavior therapy (CBT), and until catastrophizing was associated with pain, it was used more in depression.
 Interestingly, there is an overlap between depression, anxiety, and psychological stress with physical pain, other which came first is not always clear.
 Rumination, in other words thinking about the same thing over and over, is a common feature of depression, and one that lends itself to only thinking of the worst things that can happen.
 It appears that doing the same about one’s physical pain can also lead to a worsening of symptoms.

 Some of the ways that I know of dealing with pain include mindfulness-based stress reduction, meditation, hypnosis, some types of yoga, aromatherapy, and Quantum Biofeedback.
+Hypnosis has been found to be an effective approach, as has Cognitive Behavioral Therapy.
 I think it is worth exploring what works for you and to remember that not everyone responds to interventions the same way.
 Certainly, acceptance of the pain that does not yield to analgesics or medical intervention would save a lot of stress on the mind and body.

 Removing stress by developing healthier attitudes toward it will not necessarily make the pain go away, but as we’ve seen, it can have a big impact on one’s experience of pain.
 I will talk about mindfulness-based stress reduction and hypnosis, as well as aromatherapy, in future posts.
 I hope that this exploration of pain has been helpful and eye-opening to your understanding of the mind-body connection in pain control.